tanaylab/DataAxesFormats.jl/README.md

 # DAF - Data in Axes in Formats

-The `DafJL` package provides a uniform generic interface for accessing 1D and 2D data arranged along some set of axes.
+The `DataAxesFormats` package provides a uniform generic interface for accessing 1D and 2D data arranged along some set of axes.
 This is a much-needed generalization of the [AnnData](https://github.com/scverse/anndata) functionality.
 Unlike other generalizations (e.g., [Muon](https://github.com/scverse/mudata)), `Daf` attempts to provide a simple generic unified 1D and 2D data storage, which can be used for "any" purpose, not necessarily scRNA and/or ATAC data, though such use cases were the driving force for the development of `Daf`.

 The key features of `Daf` are: